NiklausHofer/suniversal/README.md

 ## Gotchas

-- The translation table is based on the international scan set.
-I have the German version of the keyboard, so I currently only test with that.
-You may have to adapt the table if your keyboard is a US version.
+- I currently only have the German version of the keyboard, so I can only test with that one.
+Feedback about whether this works with other layouts as intended would be very welcome.

 - Special keys such as *Stop*, *Again*, or *Undo*, are mapped to their closest USB code.
 Whether that has the desired result depends on your OS.
 You may have to configure it accordingly.
 On my *Ubuntu* box for example, I configured keyboard shortcuts for the audio and power keys in the keyboard settings.